- - Arts and Humanities Courses

 |Delivery Mode||On campus||On campus|

-All international applications for entry to UWS postgraduate courses must be made via the International Student Admission Application form.
+All international applications for entry to Western Sydney University postgraduate courses must be made via the International Student Admission Application form.
 Step by step instructions are available on the International Admissions pages.